-When the MRI examination is complete, under sterile conditions insert a new sterile replacement magnet.
-Refer to the CochlearTM Non-Magnetic Plugs and Replacement Magnets User Guide provided with the replacement magnet for step-by-step instructions.
+After the MRI examination is completed, under sterile conditions insert a new sterile replacement magnet cassette.
+Refer to the $Cochlear^{\text{TM}}$ Non-Magnetic Cassette and Replacement Magnet Cassette User Guide provided with the replacement magnet cassette for step-by-step instructions.